fedbiomed/fedbiomed/CODING_RULES.md

 - on the researcher: general behaviour is to propagate the exceptions to the top level layer, where they are transformed to a friendlier output.
 Researcher displays this output and stops.

-- when a class raises an exception, it raises a FedbiomedSomethingError: use exceptions defined in **fedbiomed.common.exceptions** :
+- when a class raises an exception, it raises a FedbiomedSomethingError, not a python native error: use exceptions defined in **fedbiomed.common.exceptions** or define new ones (eg: one per module) :

   Do:
   ```